simp/pupmod-simp-simplib/REFERENCE.md

 If a blacklist is passed, then it will return `false` if the OS is in the blacklist and `true` otherwise.

-If the blacklist is not matched, the standard OS validation will be used.

 #### `simplib::module_metadata::os_blacklisted(Hash $module_metadata, Array[Variant[String[1], Hash[String[1], Variant[String[1], Array[String[1]]]]]] $blacklist, Optional[Struct[{
     release_match => Enum['none','full','major']
   }]] $options = undef)`